Interesting Facts About Abraham Lincoln For Kids

 14. He was assassinated.

-Abraham Lincoln, the famous USA president was assassinated in 1865 after he completed 4 years of the term (1861-1865) as a president.
+Abraham Lincoln, the famous USA president was assassinated in 1865 after he completed 4 years of his term (1861-1865) as president.
 He had gone to attend a play at Ford Theatre in Washington D.C. when he was shot by John Wilkes Booth, who was a well-known stage actor.
 Lincoln passed away the next day, on April 15.